penge/5app/README.md

 Use Nodejs with Express, copy the code, start the server.
 It is not the fastest or coolest way, though.

-I have put it to **API Gateway**, but decited not to use Serverless or maintain environments, none of that was needed.
+I have put it to **API Gateway**, but decided not to use Serverless or maintain environments, none of that was needed.
 I also didn't use Express as it was not necessary or didn't use test library like AVA, Jest, or other.